 Diving in Tulamben is all about shore diving.
 Here there is no need to worry about boat logistics.
 You load your equipment on a jeep, and in 2 minutes you are already on the beach, making you buddy check.
 With an early start in the day, with 1-hour surface intervals between each dive, you can easily pack 5 dives in a day!

 With rarely combined opportunities for wreck diving, muck diving and macro diving, this is the ideal setting for all underwater photography enthusiasts.
-This is where 4 years ago I started to learn and train with my Canon S95 (Now I have a Canon S110).
+This is where 4 years ago I started to learn and train with my Canon S95 (update 2020: I now used a Canon G7X).
 I was lucky enough to have a divemaster who knew the settings of my camera.
-I started to use the manual setting with my flash, and just by repeating the dives on a couple of days, my progress what huge on such a short time.
+I started to use the manual setting with my flash, and just by repeating the dives on a couple of days, my progress was huge in such a short time.

 This is why it was such a pleasure for me to be back.
 I could use my improved skills in better conditions for better shots.
-Unfortunately after my dives in Scapa Flow and the Liberty, I now feel the urge to buy new gear.
-I’d like a wide-angle lens to capture the entire wreck and the atmosphere around it and a macro lens for detailed close-up pictures with colourful nudibranchs.
-We’ll see at Paris or London dive show if I can find a good deal (I feel like my wallet is not going to like it).
+Unfortunately, once more, after diving at the Liberty, I now feel the urge to buy new gear.
+I’d like a wide-angle lens to capture the entire wreck and the atmosphere around it and a macro lens for detailed close-up pictures with colourful nudibranchs (update 2020: got them!).

-My favourite encounters this year on the Liberty wreck were: a leaf scorpion fish, a ghost pipefish, a long nose hawkfish and many nudibranchs I’ve never seen before.
-I saw a tiny green and purple flabellina and a white and brown nudibranch that looked like a little bunny!
-With research, I discovered I had met and Flabellina Exoptata and Jorunna Funebris.
+My favourite marine life encounters this year on the Liberty wreck were: a leaf scorpionfish, a ghost pipefish and many nudibranchs I’ve never seen before such as a tiny green and purple flabellina and a white and brown nudibranch that looked like a little bunny!
+With research, I discovered I had met Flabellina Exoptata and Jorunna Funebris.

 Exploring the Liberty wreck at sunrise